 The whitening of rock and roll (“Roll Over McFly” Addendum A/ Gladwellocalypse, Part 4)

-A reason for revisiting the appropriation and revisionism in Back to the Future came up recently.
-This was another of Malcolm Gladwell’s more misguided Another of Malcolm Gladwell’s more misguided podcasts from season four of Revisionist History provided me with a reason to revisit the appropriation and revisionism in Back to the Future.
+Another of Malcolm Gladwell’s more misguided podcasts from season four of Revisionist History provided me with a reason to revisit the appropriation and revisionism in Back to the Future.
 The episode was “In a Metal Mood”, which was about cultural appropriation, but making terrible analogies and drawing poor conclusions, so also fitting into my Gladwellocalypse series.¹

-Let’s get Gladwell’s central premise out of the way: he wants to tell us conservative Christian rocker Pat Boone’s vanilla covers of songs by black performers are morally preferable to those by Elvis Presley because the latter is stealing their style as well.
-He argues for Boone’s inclusion in the Rock and Roll Hall of Fame for this reason as well as because his career was pretty much only second to Presley’s, spanning decades with dozens of top-10 singles and albums.
+Let’s get Gladwell’s central premise out of the way: he wants to tell us conservative Christian rocker Pat Boone’s vanilla covers of songs originally by black performers are morally preferable to those by Elvis Presley because the latter is stealing their style as well.
+He argues for Boone’s inclusion in the Rock and Roll Hall of Fame for this reason as well as because his career was only second to Presley’s, spanning decades with dozens of top-10 singles and albums.
 Just to touch on it briefly, the strained comparison Gladwell makes to Boone’s music is—wait for it—Taco Bell.
-He reasons that their food is an acceptable form of appropriation because it isn’t trying to eclipse Mexican cuisine but to create something entirely new that is merely inspired by it.
+He reasons their food is an acceptable form of appropriation because it isn’t trying to eclipse Mexican cuisine but to create something entirely new merely inspired by it.

 As absurd as this is, his thoughts about Presley are still stranger.
 He and his panel, including childhood friend and partner on the Broken Record podcast, Bruce Headlam, Justin Richmond, that podcast’s producer, and Gladwell’s producer, Jacob Smith, and which Gladwell calls a “cultural appropriation summit”, listen to “Don’t be Cruel” as recorded by Elvis and then songwriter Otis Blackwell’s version of the song.
 Their reaction was as follows:

-It’s the same song!
+Gladwell (voice over): It’s the same song!
 As we’re listening, Justin puts his head in his hands.

 Gladwell: I’m sorry, that’s brutal.